Jerkass: Practically everyone in the show at some time or the other, with Mr. Krabs and Squidward being the most prominent examples.

 How about any time the Krabby Patty is brought to the audiences attention by SpongeBob, or at least when it focuses on him making Krabby Patties?

-When a customer gets a Patty with jellyfish jelly added, he's so enthused that he bursts into an impromptu musical number: "LISTEN to me, everybody!
-I just had a sand-wich!
-It's no ordinary sand-wich!"
+When a customer gets a Patty with jellyfish jelly added, he's so enthused that he bursts into an impromptu musical number: "Hey all you people won't you listen to meeeeeeeee!
+I just had a sandwich, no ordinary sandwich, a sandwich filled with jellyfish jellyyyyyyyy!"

 And in one of the "Legends of Bikini Bottom" episodes, SpongeBob is unconscious due to his Krabby Patty meter being empty.
 Mr. Krabs gets him to eat one.
 He then blasts up, explodes into pieces, then regenerates after all of them land together, and then...
 "OHHHHHHHHH, YEAHHHHHHHHHHHHH!!!!!!!!!"